learn-co-curriculum/java-mod-5-connect-app-to-database/README.md

 we have to use that context in our app to interact with the database.
 We use an `EntityManager` to allow the entity to communicate with the database.

-Edit the `JpaCreateStudent` class and add the following code:
+Edit the `JpaCreate` class and add the following code:

 ```java
 package org.example;